U.S. Army Best Squad Competition Day 8 Wrap-up

 |High-Res.
 Downloads:

-This work, U.S. Army Best Squad Competition Day 8 Wrap-up, by SGT DeAndre Dawkins, SPC Duke Edwards, William Griffen, SPC Destiny Husband, SGT Tadow McDonald and SSG Jacob Slaymaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Best Squad Competition Day 8 Wrap-up, by PFC Elisha Hall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.